 Other Items to Carry for Ladakh Trip

-Please take a look at this article, Ladakh Checklist – Things to Carry for Ladakh Trip for a list of some other essential items that you should carry to Ladakh; not just for senior citizens but for everyone.
+Please take a look at this article, Ladakh Checklist – Things to Carry for Ladakh Trip for a list of some other essential items that you should carry to Ladakh.
+It is not just for senior citizens but for everyone.

-I have a laid out an example of an itinerary which is a bit easier and highly recommended when going to Ladakh with family or senior citizens.
+I have a laid out an example of an itinerary that is a bit easier and highly recommended when going to Ladakh with family.
 Please read An Ideal Srinagar to Ladakh Itinerary for more details.
 Planning your journey like this can be beneficial if you are traveling to Ladakh with parents.

 I hope the information above on traveling to Ladakh with parents or for elders / senior citizens was of help.
-If you have any questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
-If you have been to Ladakh with your parents; or are a senior citizen yourself and have been to Ladakh, then I please welcome you to share your experience in order to help others.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.